Built on DDISA β€” DNS-based identity for agents

 Dual accountability: who owns the agent AND who approved the action.
 Compliance-ready from day one.

 Add a DNS TXT record.
 Deploy the IdP.
 That's it.
-No OAuth complexity, no vendor lock-in.
+Standard OIDC under the hood, no vendor lock-in.

 Trust levels